Meet the team

 Hi, I’m Domingo Elias, born and raised in Lima, Peru.

 I grew up by the ocean, where I developed a love of the outdoors.
 It wasn’t until a little later on that I discovered trail running, which has become a passion for me.
 Especially in the last few years, trail running has allowed me to get to know my own country and its distinctive cultures.
-It has been the vehicle for me to meet locals in many different places, live their day-to-day, and feel connected to them, even if it's for just a moment.
+It has been the vehicle for me to meet locals in many different places, live their day-to-day, and feel connected to them, even just for a moment.

 I’ve done some truly epic high mountain, and high altitude routes in the last few years, each one seemingly more beautiful than the last!